 He wanted to avoid this by arresting Kerensky's government before the Congress did it.
 By presenting the Congress with the accomplished fact of Kerensky's arrest he reduced the Congress status from a decision-maker to that of a decision-approver.
 The status of a decision-approver is inferior to that of a decision-maker.
 What motivated Lenin was the prime issue of politics - WHO DECIDES?
 Not the content of the political decision but the authority to make it.
 He knew this Congress would order Kerensky's arrest.
 But this would establish the Congress as the supreme political authority in the country.
 He was determined to prevent this.
 He was not motivated by a quest for personal power.
 For Lenin power was a means to carry out the Marxist revolution.
 His goal was the revolution, not power.
-As long as the Bolsheviks had a majority in the Councils the revolution was safe, but what if they lose their majority?
+As long as the Bolsheviks had a majority in the Committees the revolution was safe, but what if they lose their majority?

-Lenin's 1917 coup-d'état was against the authority of the workers and soldiers Councils, not against Kerensky who was a dead duck anyway.
-Lenin set a pattern for future relations between his party and the Councils, namely, the Party - not the councils - decides policy, the councils then approve it.
+Lenin's 1917 coup-d'état was against the authority of the Committees, not against Kerensky who was a dead duck anyway.
+Lenin set a pattern for future relations between his party and the Committees, namely, the Party - not the committees - decides policy.

-Lenin's insurrection was planned by Trotsky to precede the opening of the second All-Russia Congress of Councils.
+Lenin's insurrection was planned by Trotsky to precede the opening of the second Congress of Committees.
 It was carried out during the night of October 24 to 25 by the Bolshevik Military Revolutionary Committee under the direction of Trotsky.
 Armed workers, soldiers, and sailors entered the Winter Palace, seat of Kerensky's Cabinet.
 Although seizure of power often costs many lives this one was bloodless as most people supported the arrest of the government that refused to end the war.
-Ironically in 1991 most citizens supported the demise of Lenin's one-party state, and it was carried out with less casualties than his revolution in October 1917.
+Ironically in 1991 most citizens supported the demise of Lenin's one -party state, and it was carried out with less casualties than his revolution in October 1917..

-On the afternoon of October 25, 1917, Trotsky announced the arrest of Kerensky's Cabinet to the All-Russia Congress of workers and soldiers councils.
+On the afternoon of October 25, 1917, Trotsky announced the arrest of Kerensky's Cabinet to the Congress of the Committees.
 Some ministers were arrested later that day, but Kerensky managed to escape to exile.

-On October 25 the 2nd Congress of Councils convened.
+On October 25 the 2nd Congress of Committees convened.
 The opening session, its speeches punctuated by rifle fire in the streets, was a stormy debate on the legality of Lenin's insurrection which challenged the authority of the Congress.
 Many Menshevik and Social-Revolutionary delegates accused Lenin of presenting them with a 'fait accompli', and - to Lenin's relief - walked out of the Congress.
 Left Social Revolutionaries stayed and formed a short-lived coalition government with Lenin.